 You can follow the colourful parades across the streets of London and witness amazing pyrotechnic displays, martial art displays, and dragon and lion dances.
 You’ll also get to taste some delicious street food (Chinese food, of course) and join thousands of others keen to celebrate traditional Chinese culture.
 Trust us when we say you’re guaranteed a good time!
 Celebrations will then end in Trafalgar Square, where you can watch entertaining stage performances.

-Celebrate Chinese New Year with Brigit’s Bakery
+Celebrate Chinese New Year events in London with Brigit’s Bakery

 As always, here at B Bakery, we love a celebration.
 Give us a special occasion (especially a joyful, colourful one like Chinese New Year), and we’ll find a way not just to mark the event (in style) but to help you have the best time with your friends and family.